cerner/terra-clinical/packages/terra-clinical-modal-manager/docs/README.md

 It works like this:
 * One or many components are provided to the ModalManager as children.
 * The ModalManager clones those children and adds an AppDelegate prop to each.
-* The added AppDelegate's `disclose` function, when called with a `preferredType` of `modal`, will dispatch the ModalManager's `OPEN` action.
+* The added AppDelegate's `disclose` function, when called with a `preferredType` of `'modal'`, will dispatch the ModalManager's `OPEN` action.
 * The ModalManager will use the data from the `OPEN` action to open the modal and present the specified component within it.
-* The modally-presented component will also recieve an AppDelegate prop, with it configured to further manipulate the modal state.
+* The modally-presented component will also recieve an AppDelegate prop configured to further manipulate the modal state.

 Components presented in the Modal still have the ability to disclose additional modal content; the ModalManager will maintain both components in a stack and give the top-most component the APIs necessary to navigate back (through its AppDelegate).